dataforcanada/process-statcan-data-dev/README.md

 All output datasets are written in GeoParquet format to support modern geospatial workflows and ensure broad compatibility across platforms.

-This project processes the following datasets:
+This project aims to process the following datasets:

 - **Geographic Boundaries** (2001–2021)
 - **Census of Population** (2001–2021)